Khabarovsk Bridge

-Khabarovsk Bridge is a road and rail bridge built in 1999.
-It crosses the Amur River in eastern Russia, and connects the urban-type settlement of Imeni Telmana in the Jewish Autonomous Oblast with the city of Khabarovsk in Khabarovsk Krai.
-Until that time an older bridge built in 1916 existed nearby.
+Khabarovsk Bridge is a road and rail bridge that crosses the Amur River in eastern Russia, connecting the urban-type settlement of Imeni Telmana in the Jewish Autonomous Oblast with the city of Khabarovsk in Khabarovsk Krai.

+The original single-track railway bridge was built in 1916.
+A reconstruction project in 1991–2009 expanded the bridge to two rail tracks and a roadway, completely replacing the bridge deck and trusses, and reusing and extending the piers from the original bridge.

 History

-Railway bridge built 1916
+Construction

 The Khabarovsk Bridge, originally constructed in 1916 as a single-track structure, serves as a vital crossing for the Trans-Siberian Railway over the Amur River near Khabarovsk, Russia.
 This historic bridge held the title of being the longest in both Imperial Russia and the Soviet Union for many years, boasting a length of 2,590 meters (8,500 ft).

 The initial plan for the bridge construction involved a budget of 13,500,000 Russian rubles and a completion timeline of 26 months, following the design by the esteemed bridge builder Lavr Proskouriakov.
 Unfortunately, the outbreak of the First World War, one year after the construction began on 30 July 1913, posed challenges.
 The bridge was being constructed by the Warsaw-based K. Rudzki i S-ka company, and the spans were manufactured in its factory in Mińsk Mazowiecki.
 Consequently, the spans had to be transported to Khabarovsk by sea, taking a longer route around Eurasia.

 During the autumn of 1914, a merchant ship transporting the final two sections was unfortunately sunk in the Indian Ocean by the German cruiser Emden, resulting in an unforeseen delay of over a year in the construction of the bridge.
 Eventually, on 5 October 1916, the bridge was successfully finished and officially inaugurated under the name Alekseyevsky, in honor of the esteemed Alexei Nikolaevich, Tsarevich of Russia.